hiero-ledger/hiero-docs/networks/mainnet/mainnet-nodes/node-requirements/README.md

     * Recommended: 2800 or greater
 * Network Connectivity: Sustained 1Gb/s internet bandwidth via a single 1-Gigabit / 10-Gigabit Ethernet interface
 * Memory: 256 GB PC4-21300 2666MHz DDR4 ECC Registered DIMM or faster (minimum), 320GB or higher PC4-25600 3200MHz (recommended)
-* Storage: It is recommended to mount 240 GB SSD with Raid 1 as a root volume `/` and then provide usable storage via different devices later mounted during installation.
-This may not be possible on your hardware, so alternatively all required storage may be allocated to the root volume.
+* Storage: It is recommended to mount 240 GB SSD with Raid 1 as the root volume `/` and then providethe NVMe storage via different devices later mounted during installation to `/opt`.
+This may not be possible on your hardware, so alternatively all required storage may be allocated to the root volume `/`
-  * Minimum: 5TB of SSD NVMe usable storage
+  * Minimum: 5TB of SSD NVMe usable storage mounted to `/`
   * Recommended:
-    * 2 x 240GB SSD with RAID 1 for OS Storage
+    * 2 x 240GB SSD with RAID 1 for OS Storage mounted to `/`
-    * 2 x NVMe devices as a 7.5TB RAID 0 (or 4x as RAID 10 array)
+    * 2 x NVMe devices as a 7.5TB RAID 0 (or 4x as RAID 10 array) mounted to `/opt`
 * Storage performance: If mounted to root volume, the root volume must meet these requirements.
 If provisioned via RAID, the RAID array should meet these requirements:
   * Sequential write sustained:
     * Minimum: 2,000GB/s